tamaslang/templates/gradle-kotlin-dsl-template/README.md

 1. Tick the box next to 'Use auto-import' and click 'Finish'.

 This last step ensures that when dependencies are changed in `build.gradle.kts`, IntelliJ will automatically update the project.

+### Set up the code style

+This ensures that we all have the same formatting rules (especially the line length and import settings, which match our detekt configuration):

+1. Open IntelliJ's preferences dialogue.
+1. Expand 'Editor' and click on 'Code Style'.
+1. On the right of the 'Scheme' selected click on the cog.
+1. Choose 'Import Scheme' and then 'IntelliJ IDEA code style XML'.
+1. Browse to the 'intellij' directory and double click on `KotlinCodeStyle.xml`.
+1. In the Import Scheme dialogue tick the box next to 'Current scheme' and then click 'OK'.
+1. Click the 'Ok' or 'Apply' button.

 ## Run unit tests